PhD Scholarships – Radiation Detection Doctoral Network

 Industrial collaborative PhD projects

-The Radiation Detection Doctoral Network is a new collaborative doctoral training programme that provided industrially-relevant PhD research projects.
-The network is hosted by the Universities of Surrey, Sussex and Royal Holloway, in collaboration with our industrial partners National Physical Laboratory, Kromek, Hilger Crystals, Ultra Energy and Rapiscan Systems.
+The Radiation Detection Doctoral Network is a new collaborative doctoral training programme that provides industrially-relevant PhD research projects.
+The network is hosted by the Universities of Surrey and Sussex, in collaboration with our industrial partners National Physical Laboratory, Kromek, Hilger Crystals, and Rapiscan Systems.

 This project will study the stability and performance of silicon photomultipliers (SiPMs) and their application to a new generation of handheld detector systems.
 The effect of external conditions on SiPM performance will be investigated (eg. temperature, humidity) and applications in homeland security and environmental monitoring will be developed.

 Project 2: Next generation scintillator-based detector arrays for fast CT systems (University of Sussex, Rapiscan Systems and Hilger Crystals)